Yustynn/evenMoreDimension/README.md

 ## Future feature plans?
 [x] Add recursive download button to download the entire week's documents all at once.

+[x] Add 'download all' button to each page

 [ ] Semantic filenames when downloading.
-I hate it when PDFs are hard to identify (e.g. 154389341.pdf instead of HW1.pdf)
+I hate it when PDFs are hard to identify (e.g. 154389341.pdf instead of HW1.pdf) **Note: Arjun is on this**

+[ ] Better download icons.
+The stylistic inconsistency is grating.

 ## Why is Google Analytics in there?